 <PASSWORD>

-The password of the database account.
+The password for the database account.

 <DATABASE>

-The database to which data is imported.
+The database to import data into.

 Run the

-ANALYZE TABLEcommand on all tables used in the test to obtain accurate statistics.ANALYZE TABLE supplier; ANALYZE TABLE part; ANALYZE TABLE partsupp; ANALYZE TABLE customer; ANALYZE TABLE orders; ANALYZE TABLE lineitem; ANALYZE TABLE nation; ANALYZE TABLE region;Execute the following query statements:
+ANALYZE TABLEoperation on all used tables to obtain more accurate statistics information.ANALYZE TABLE supplier; ANALYZE TABLE part; ANALYZE TABLE partsupp; ANALYZE TABLE customer; ANALYZE TABLE orders; ANALYZE TABLE lineitem; ANALYZE TABLE nation; ANALYZE TABLE region;Run the following script.

-#!/usr/bin/env bash host=$1 port=$2 user=$3 password=$4 database=$5 resfile=$6 echo "start test run at"`date "+%Y-%m-%d %H:%M:%S"`|tee -a ${resfile}.out for (( i=1; i<=22;i=i+1 )) do queryfile="Q"${i}".sql" # pre run mysql -h ${host} -P${port} -u${user} -p${password} $database -e" source $queryfile;" > /dev/null 2>&1 start_time=`date "+%s.%N"` echo "run query ${i}"|tee -a ${resfile}.out mysql -h ${host} -P${port} -u${user} -p${password} $database -e" source $queryfile;" |tee -a ${resfile}.out end_time=`date "+%s.%N"` start_s=${start_time%.*} start_nanos=${start_time#*.} end_s=${end_time%.*} end_nanos=${end_time#*.} if [ "$end_nanos" -lt "$start_nanos" ];then end_s=$(( 10#$end_s -1 )) end_nanos=$(( 10#$end_nanos + 10 ** 9)) fi time=$(( 10#$end_s - 10#$start_s )).`printf "%03d\n" $(( (10#$end_nanos - 10#$start_nanos)/10**6 ))` echo ${queryfile} "the "${j}" run cost "${time}" second start at"`date -d @$start_time "+%Y-%m-%d %H:%M:%S"`" stop at"`date -d @$end_time "+%Y-%m-%d %H:%M:%S"` >> ${resfile}.time done
+#!/usr/bin/env bash host=$1 port=$2 user=$3 password=$4 database=$5 resfile=$6 echo "start test run at"`date "+%Y-%m-%d %H:%M:%S"`|tee -a ${resfile}.out for (( i=1; i<=22;i=i+1 )) do queryfile="Q"${i}".sql" # pre-run mysql -h ${host} -P${port} -u${user} -p${password} $database -e" source $queryfile;" > /dev/null 2>&1 start_time=`date "+%s.%N"` echo "run query ${i}"|tee -a ${resfile}.out mysql -h ${host} -P${port} -u${user} -p${password} $database -e" source $queryfile;" |tee -a ${resfile}.out end_time=`date "+%s.%N"` start_s=${start_time%.*} start_nanos=${start_time#*.} end_s=${end_time%.*} end_nanos=${end_time#*.} if [ "$end_nanos" -lt "$start_nanos" ];then end_s=$(( 10#$end_s -1 )) end_nanos=$(( 10#$end_nanos + 10 ** 9)) fi time=$(( 10#$end_s - 10#$start_s )).`printf "%03d\n" $(( (10#$end_nanos - 10#$start_nanos)/10**6 ))` echo ${queryfile} "the "${j}" run cost "${time}" second start at"`date -d @$start_time "+%Y-%m-%d %H:%M:%S"`" stop at"`date -d @$end_time "+%Y-%m-%d %H:%M:%S"` >> ${resfile}.time done

 Test results